Spring is here which means it's time to get your hands in the dirt and start a simple flower garden!

 This actually depends entirely on what plants you want to plant.
 Some seeds require cold stratification, many native seeds require this.
 Cold stratification is a process of treating seeds to simulate natural conditions.
 Cold hardy seeds may need that cold time and experience before germination can occur.
 This is why you may have difficulty growing particular seeds.
 In nature, these seeds would lay in the soil during all the snowy months which they actually require to successfully germinate in the spring.
 For more info on Cold Stratification, you can visit here.

-Many bulbs require being planted in the fall for this very reason.
+For this very reason, many bulbs require being planted in the fall.
 So, the best way to know when to start is to either decide which plants you want and research them or decide when you want a garden and go find starts when your last frost date has passed and plant them.

 #2 Decide what plants you'd like to use with a few considerations.